edgahhhh/sunbirds-design-suite/README.md

 **Installation:**
 Download and install these tools from their official sites or repos.
+Additional scripts to aid in installation can be found in /tools.

 **Note:**
 Do not include the source code or built binaries in this repository.